hinerm/llm-instructions/copilot/scifio.md

 # SCIFIO AI Coding Agent Instructions

+> **Related files**: Start with `scijava-foundation.md` for shared SciJava concepts.
+See `imglib2.md` for the image data structures that SCIFIO works with.

 ## Project Overview

 SCIFIO (SCientific Image Format Input & Output) is an extensible Java framework for reading and writing N-dimensional scientific images.
 This is a **plugin-based architecture** built on the SciJava framework that separates image I/O into modular, composable components.